abalkin/pytest-leaks/README.rst

 License
 -------

-Distributed under the terms of the `MIT`_ license, "pytest-leaks" is free and open source software.
+Distributed under the terms of the `MIT`_ and `PSF`_ licenses, "pytest-leaks" is free and open source software.

 Issues